omg1978/SPFxAva/ava-react/README.md

 }
 ```

-### Add the property and type - IAvanadeReactProps.ts
+### Define the new property of interface - IAvanadeReactProps.ts

 1) Add the property and type in the interface